kineticstoolkit/kineticstoolkit_doc/src/python_lists_indexing.md

 ## 📄 Getting the length of a list

-The `len` function returns the length of the list (the number of elements it contains):
+The `len` function returns the length of the list (i.e., the number of elements it contains):

 ```{code-cell} ipython3
 len(list_of_strings)